skilld-labs/kaizer/scripts/theme-generator/README.md

 ### Pre-defined components

 In generated theme you will get a big list of pre-defined components.
 It is base components which are exist on every single project.
-Every pre-defined component has minimal twig with minimal styles and scripts.
+Every pre-defined component has minimal twig with minimal styles and scripts by default.
 Also components are already attached to their required type of integration (so it's already splitted by required folders).
 You can take these components as a reference for creation of your custom components.
 You can also customize pre-defined components based on your design system.